Wild Asian Elephants in Yunnan Pass 300 as Numbers Keep Rising

 China has expanded its work to protect and restore wildlife habitats.
 National research centres now focus on flagship species such as the giant panda, Asian elephant and crested ibis.
 Rescue programmes for 48 critically endangered animal species are underway, including in-the-field protection, rehabilitation, breeding in captivity, and release back into the wild.

 Plants are also part of the picture.
-China runs rescue efforts for 50 critically endangered plants and 100 species with very small populations.
+China is leading rescue efforts for 50 critically endangered plants and 100 species with tiny populations.
 Nearly 40 rare and endangered plants have already been returned to their natural habitats.

 Additional reporting by CNS.